croner-i-web/progression-framework/frameworks/engineering/quality.md

       - level: 1
         criteria:
         - "Provides regular status updates to their team and discipline"
-        - "Points out improvements in test scenario reviews"
+        - "Points out improvements in test scenario reviews or in three amigo sessions"
-        - "Contributes in three Amigos"
+        - "Contributes in Kick Offs"
         - "Seeks guidance from other testers, rather than answers"
         - "Accepts feedback graciously"
       - level: 2